urigross/my-dream-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 "# my-dream-app"

+## What's the project about

+This project is educational self learning for learning angular with css only.
+This project is a single page of "natourus" agency